puppetlabs/bolt/README.md

 `format`: The format to use when printing results.
 Options are `human` and `json` (default: `human`)

 `modulepath`: The module path to load tasks and plan code from.
 This is a list of directories separated by the OS-specific path separator (`:` on Linux/macOS, `;` on Windows).

+`log`: The logging configuration.
+A hash in which each entry describes a single log file - the key is a file path of the log file (optionally prefixed by the `file:` scheme) and the corresponding value is a hash of parameters of that log file.
+Supported parameters are: `level` - the logging level of the log file and `append` - a boolean flag determining whether the log file should be appended to or rather overwritten on each bolt invocation.
+A special log file named `console` can be used to override the logging level of the default console log.

 `transport`: The transport to use when none is specified in the url(default: `ssh`)